Which Rewards Programs Let You Pool Points and Miles With Others for Free? Which Rewards Programs Let You Pool Points and Miles With Others for Free?

 Capital One Rewards

-You can combine Capital One miles into a single account, and you can share your miles with anyone you want.
+You can combine Capital One miles into a single account, and you can share Capital One miles with anyone.
 Capital One doesn't charge a fee to move miles between accounts, and you also can convert your Capital One cash back into miles.

 Chase Ultimate Rewards